 - You must remain anonymous during and after the speech contests. - Please read and sign the Judge's Certification of Eligibility and Code of Ethics forms provided to you.
-Send the signed forms to me via text or email (please provide your cell phone number and email address).
-If in person, review, sign, and return to me - These forms certify that you are a Toastmaster in good standing for the last 6 months, that you have completed at least Level 2 in Pathways, or 6 CC manual speeches, and have met the other requirements in that form. - Are any of you a member of a club with any of the contestants listed on the contest program?
+Send the signed forms to me via text or email (please provide your cell phone number and email address). - These forms certify that you are a Toastmaster in good standing for the last 6 months, that you have completed at least Level 2 in Pathways, or 6 CC manual speeches, and have met the other requirements in that form.
+Is this on the certification form for judges - Are any of you a member of a club with any of the contestants listed on the contest program?